East Hampton, New York: Cold War

 After the war, most of the military property was disposed of as surplus, except for gun emplacements at Camp Hero next to the Montauk Point Lighthouse.
 The camp was designated as an Air Force Base supporting a 135 ft-wide radar (AN/FPS-35) in the early 1960s to detect potential bombers headed for New York City.
 The massive radar and supporting state-of-the-art computers quickly became obsolete.
 While the other radars in this category were torn down, the one on Montauk, was saved largely because it served as a better landmark than did the lighthouse for sailors and ships on Long Island Sound.
 The base was officially decommissioned in the 1980s.
 The support buildings now form a ghost town.
 The radar structure has been listed on the National Register of Historic Places.

 In 1992, Long Island residents Preston B. Nichols and Peter Moon published a science fiction book, The Montauk Project: Experiments in Time.
 They suggested that the radar was used by the government to conduct time travel experiments.
 Some readers believe their sci-fi account is true.
 The base has become of cult interest among conspiracy buffs.
 It was featured in a segment of The X-Files.

+Geography

+East Hampton is bounded by Southampton to the west, the Atlantic Ocean to the south, Block Island Sound to the east, and Napeague Bay to the north.

+According to the United States Census Bureau, the town has a total area of 386.6 sqmi, of which 74.4 sqmi is land and 312.2 sqmi (80.76%) is water.